onyx-and-iris/q3rcon-proxy/README.md

 A modification of [lilproxy][lilproxy_url] that forwards only Q3 rcon/query packets.
 Useful for separating the rcon port from the game server port.

+### Why

+Unfortunately the Q3Rcon engine ties the rcon port to the game servers public port used for client connections.
+This proxy will allow you to run rcon through a separate whitelisted port.

 ### Use

 Run one or multiple rcon proxies by setting an environment variable `Q3RCON_PROXY`